fiduswriter/simple-datatables/API.md

 dataTable.insert(newData);
 ```

-You may also pass the `headings` property to insert headings if your table is empty or has no headings:
+You may also pass the `headings` property to insert headings if your table is empty or has no headings.
+If you attempt to pass new headings to a table that has headings, they'll be ignored.

 ```javascript
 var newData = {